 Make a point to be on time!

 A full warm-up is necessary for injury prevention and improves your ability to perform the all of the exercises in the class.
 IMPORTANT: If a student is late beyond the 15 minute warm-up, the instructor may ask the late arriving student to observe only.
 The instructor can also ask the student not to participate that day as there may not be enough time for the student to warm up and actually watch the instruction to learn and do what’s being asked of them during class.
+Students that arrive late beyond the warm-up and asked not to participate by an instructor may NOT makeup in another class.

 - Take Notes.
 Bring a notebook, you will be taking notes.
 Check with your instructor if they allow you to take video.
 We ask that you respect the instructor’s wishes and do not post the video on-line and only use for your own review.